 In some cases, they will even try to keep your down payment if the financing deal goes bad, or, will have sold your trade-in already, and try to force you to buy a new car.
 Maryland law is clear- these schemes are illegal.

 Still, others run credit checks without permission.
 These hard inquiries could damage your credit, resulting in higher interest rates.
 If you have been the victim of misrepresentation when buying a car, contact the auto fraud lawyers at Whitney, LLP.
 We help car buyers sue dealerships and recover compensation for unfair practices.

 Lake Shore, MD, Lawyer for Auto Dealer Fraud Claims

 You should not have to suffer due to the deception and dishonesty of an auto dealer.
 In many cases, it makes sense to hire a lawyer to sue a car dealership.
 Most customer complaints are ignored or downplayed until the customer had obtained legal representation.

 At Whitney, LLP, our experienced car dealership fraud attorneys can uncover the truth about your car, and fight hard to unwind bad deals and get the compensation you deserve.
-Call the offices of Whitney, LLP at (410) 583-8000, or use our secure online form to request your initial free consultation.
+Call the offices of Whitney, LLP at (410) 583-8000, or use our secure online form to request your initial legal consultation.